Rinse aid not dispensing

 Common Symptoms & Causes

-These symptoms on your Maytag MDB8959SKZ typically indicate the rinse aid is not dispensing correctly during the wash cycle.
+If you’re experiencing issues with your Maytag MDB8959SKZ, these symptoms typically indicate that the rinse aid is not dispensing correctly during the wash cycle.

-These issues are most commonly caused by a faulty rinse aid dispenser assembly, a worn or cracked dispenser cap, or a failed wax motor that controls the dispenser door opening mechanism.
+These problems are usually caused by a faulty rinse aid dispenser assembly, a worn or cracked dispenser cap, or a failed wax motor that controls the dispenser door opening mechanism.

 Safety First